PID tuning algorithm for linear plant model

 Single-input, single-output dynamic system model of the plant

 for controller design.

 you must use

-Controller type (actions) of the controller to design, specified as one of the following strings.
+Controller type of the controller to design, specified as a

 Target value for the 0 dB gain crossover frequency of the tuned

 Option set specifying additional tuning options for the

 In either case, however, where the algorithm can achieve adequate

 performance and robustness using a lower-order controller than specified

 If you specify